 The Bottom Line: Blueberries are not only safe for dogs but they are a nutritional powerhouse of a snack that provides your dog with whole body health.

-1 Potential Side Effects of Oranges for Dogs
+1 Potential Side Effects of Blueberries for Dogs

 Blueberries are one of the few berries that have been studied and tested with dogs, and have been shown to be safe and even improve their health.
 Feeding blueberries to dogs have no side effects, provided that you do so in moderation and monitor your canine.